Ice removal stopped due to cost before Olivier Bruneau's death, foreman testifies | CBC News

 Sabourin said Bellai's supervisor at the site didn't want workers "anywhere close" to that part of the pit and all of its employees were "refusing" to work near the south wall.

-The inquest also heard from Martin-Charles Guilbeault, who was a health and safety co-ordinator for Bellai in 2016.
+The inquest, which started last week, also heard from Martin-Charles Guilbeault, a health and safety co-ordinator for Bellai in 2016.

 Guilbeault said he learned Claridge had stopped using the high-pressure water strategy a few days after the effort had been halted, but said the company didn't "publicize" the change.